ogeagla/clj-seh-challenge/README.md

 ```
 (let [;; Instantiate
       g                    (lpg/->lpg:scratch)

+      ;; For a noisier, logging version, provide a logging implementation that emits logs:
+      g                    (lpg/->lpg:scratch (lpg/LPG-Timbre-Logger.))

       ;; Add nodes: the data structure is immutable, calling a mutating method (like add-node) returns a new one containing updated internal state
       g                    (->